-- ▲ On the taskbar, right-click the network status icon, and then select Open Network and Sharing Center. - or - - ▲ On the taskbar, right-click the network status icon, and then select Network & Internet Settings.
+- ▲ Right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.

 Connecting to a WLAN

 NOTE: When you are setting up Internet access in your home, you must establish an account with an Internet service provider (ISP).
 To purchase Internet service and a modem, contact a local ISP.
 The ISP will help set up the modem, install a network cable to connect your wireless router to the modem, and test the Internet service.